stream-zero/shared-docs-common/content/en/docs/fx/Developer_Guide/Leveraging_Event_Manipulation.md

 ---
-title: "Event Manipulation Strategies"
+title: "Event Transformation"
-linkTitle: "Leveraging Event Manipulation"
+linkTitle: "Event Transformation"
 tags: [quickstart, connect, register]
 categories: ["Knowledge Base"]
 description: >-
-     Leveraging Event Manipulation.
+    Event Transformation using Event Transformers.
 ---

-Events are the powerful concept at the center of the DX Platform.
-There are a number of strategies for using event structures.
-The following are a few important related topics.
+Events are the powerful concept at the center of the FX Platform.
+The Event Transformer based Services offer a simple and configurable approach to transforming the payload of events prior to reemiiting events.
+These are useful for targeting services which expect different payloads.

-* Correlation IDs
-* Event Mappings